-If you are interested in disposing of scrap tires at the Frederick County Landfill please familiarize yourself with our Scrap Tire Disposal Policy below.
+If you are interested in disposing of tires in Frederick County, please familiarize yourself with our Scrap Tire Disposal Policy below.
 Compliance with this policy ensures compliance with the Department of Solid Waste Management's Solid Waste Disposal Permit and Secondary Scrap Tire Collection Facility License (20013-RSC-09071).

-Anyone bringing in more than 5 tires per calendar year will need to provide the Scalehouse a valid Scrap Tire Haulers License number in order to legally dispose of scrap tires through our tire disposal program.
-This license number, and all tire disposal activity associated with the number, is reported back to the Maryland Department of the Environment.
-Anyone attempting to dispose of more than 5 tires per calendar year that cannot provide this number will not be allowed to dispose of scrap tires at our facility.
-For more information about obtaining a Scrap Tire Haulers License contact the Maryland Department Of The Environment at 410- 537-3315 or 800-633-6101, extension 3315.
+Frederick County businesses and residents may dispose up to five tires per calendar year.
+Anyone bringing in more than this will need to provide a valid Scrap Tire Haulers License number in order to legally dispose of tires through our facility.
+For more information about obtaining a Scrap Tire Haulers License, contact the Maryland Department Of The Environment at 410- 537-3315 or 800-633-6101, extension 3315.

-If tires are discovered within a waste load after the driver has left the working landfill face, Scalehouse personnel will direct the customer/driver to immediately return to the working landfill face to remove their tires.
+If tires are discovered within a load after a customer/company has dropped off waste at the landfill, transfer station or Citizens Convenience Center, site personnel will contact the customer and direct them to immediately return to remove their tires.

 If the customer/company does not return to remove the scrap tires as requested, they will be billed our standard rate of $0.69 per 20 pounds (residential) or $160.00 per ton (commercial rate), as well as an additional handling charge of $25.00 per tire.

 Due to space limitations we require that advance notification and permission be obtained prior to delivering loads of 10 or more tires.
-Call and leave a message at 301-600-2985 .These messages are checked periodically throughout the day and all calls are returned promptly.
+Please call and leave a message at 301-600-1848.

 Failure to Abide